seahorce-scidac/REMORA/Docs/sphinx_doc/MeshRefinement.rst

   slack water, so both cells sharing the face must be water;
 - ``vorticity`` is a centered difference of the cell-centered velocities that is not itself masked, so its value depends on the whole 3x3 block of cells around it and all nine must be water.
-This is a workaround for the derived field being unmasked and can be narrowed once it is not.
+This is a workaround for the derived field being unmasked and can be narrowed once it is not;
+- ``z_velocity`` is tested on its own cell, but only because nothing currently writes it: the vertical velocity the model solves for is held in a temporary, so the plotted and taggable ``z_velocity`` is identically zero.
+If it is ever connected, its dependence will be the five-point cross, not its own cell.

 A land cell is never tagged by any of these.